 Here is an (incomplete) list of my work to date:

-Rap on Trial (with Andrea Dennis, U of Georgia) (Under contract with The New Press)
+Rap on Trial (with Andrea Dennis, U of Georgia) (Forthcoming on The New Press)

 “White Surveillance of the Black Arts.”
 African American Review 47.1 (2014): 161-177.